rafalszemraj/pixelmatch/README.md

 - `diffMask` — Draw the diff over a transparent background (a mask), rather than over the original image.
 Will not draw anti-aliased pixels (if detected).
 - `ignoredRegions` - array of {x1,y1,x2,y2} objects representing image regions to ignore from checking, default null.
+- `ignoredColor` - color of ignored area on image (by default null, so ignored regions are not marked)

 Compares two images, writes the output diff and returns the number of mismatched pixels.